quarkiverse/quarkus-azure-services/integration-tests/azure-cosmos/README.md

 # Azure Cosmos DB sample

 This is a sample about implementing REST endpoints using the Quarkus extension to read/write data stored in Azure Cosmos DB.
+Though the sample uses a relational style usage pattern, the full functionality of Cosmos DB is enabled by the Quarkus extension.

 ## Prerequisites